Potala Palace in Lhasa: Facts, Architecture, and Travel Tips

 Deyang Shar

-There is a wide square halfway up the hill to the east of the exterior of the White House, known as the Deyang Shar, where the Dalai Lama used to watch dramas and hold public activities.
-The monastery schools and other buildings are on the north and south sides of the square.
+Halfway up the eastern slope of the White Palace lies Deyang Shar, a spacious square where the Dalai Lama once watched Tibetan opera and hosted public gatherings.
+Monastic schools and auxiliary buildings stand on the north and south sides of the square.

 Red Palace Complex